leeper/opinioncourse/Notes/Week13.md

 # Readings #

 ## Truman ##
+*Note: We covered the most important ideas from Truman during last week's class, so it is not essential to read the text.*

 ## Olson ##
 *We read Olson in Week 9.
 Please revisit your notes from that, as it is relevant here, as well.*